 Kerala will please every visitor.
 The state brings to mind images of lakes, boats, beaches, tea plantations, wildlife, coconut trees, mountains, forests, rivers, exquisite food, cities and villages.
 There cannot be just one reason to visit Kerala.
 There is something to attract everyone.

 Kerala has many forts, palaces and historical monuments.
-Many of them are the result of foreign invasions and colonialism.
-There are forts along the Kerala coast, from Kasaragod to Thiruvanathapuram.
-Most of the forts are in good condition.
-The largest of them is Bekal Fort which is on a hill above Bekal beach.
-The 300 year-old fort isprawls over 40 acres
+Several of them are the result of foreign invasions and colonialism.
+From Kasaragod to Thiruvanathapuram, there are forts along the Kerala coast.
+A good number of them are in satisfactory condition.
+The largest is Bekal Fort which stands on a hill above Bekal beach.
+The 300 year-old fort isprawls over 40 acres.

 Kerala has 9,400 sq. km. of evergreen and rain forests.
-Kerala also hosts Vembanad and Sasthamkotta lakes which are considered wetlands of international importance.
-Kerala’s forests are home to elephants, tigers, leopards, gaur, Nilgiri Tahr, chital, sambar, sloth bear, gray langur, boar and many more.
+The state hosts Vembanad and Sasthamkotta lakes which are considered wetlands of international importance.
+Its forests are home to elephants, tigers, leopards, gaur, Nilgiri Tahr, chital, sambar, sloth bear, gray langur, boar and many more.
 Kerala holds six national parks and thirteen wildlife sanctuaries.